Archive for the ‘moosehead’ Category

 Tuesday, May 22nd, 2012

-At the Lodge we take a good night’s sleep very serious.
+At the Lodge we take a good night’s sleep very seriously.
 We know are guests are often a little stressed, over worked and need to decompress.
-Here is what we offer at the Lodge:
+Retreat to our cozy Maine lodge and drift away to dreamland in our luxury suites.
+Here is what you can expect:

 - The very best mattresses money can buy – no kidding.
 Dennis & Chloe try each one out personally.

 - 500 plus thread count sheets, pressed as smooth as silk.
 Close your eyes and imagine crawling in.
 Great sensation.

 - Take a deep breath – that‘s fresh, clean air with a hint of pine.
 A wonderful smell.
 No scented soap or fabric softeners at the Lodge.

 - Open your windows on a summer night and feel the cool lake air on your face.
 A good night’s sleep should also include a cool room.